shnenanigans/InstanceSync/README.md

 2. Make a folder to put InstanceSync.exe in.
 This is because a new file will be created when you run it, which saves your multimc path so you don't have to search for it every time.

-If you really, really don't want to download the .exe because of the virus warning you can download the source code instead, type `pip install tkinter` in command prompt, and double click InstanceSync.py.
+If you really, really don't want to download the .exe because of the virus warning you can download the source code instead.
+Type `pip install tkinter` in command prompt, and double click InstanceSync.py and it should work.
 Another option is to download the first release.